 The Canadian apparel retail market is mostly made up of private label brands, at around 60 percent of the total market.
 The household and health & beauty sectors also held a significant share of the market, however, unlike in food retail, these sectors had a higher unit share in dollar stores compared to other channels.
 Household accounted for a significantly higher share of 37 percent in that particular channel, while health & beauty captured 19 percent in dollar stores, only one percent more than club stores.

 Canadians seem to have a generally favorable opinion of private label products when comparing them to brand name products.
-A recent survey found that 53 percent of consumers in Canada believe that private label products are just as good as brand name products, and 66 percent of respondents indicated that they believe that most private label products are made by the same companies that manufacture the brand name goods.
-However, that same survey found that nearly three quarters of Canadian consumers purchased more private labels than national brands when grocery shopping, signaling how money-saving actions are among their priorities in times of uncertainty and rising prices.
+A recent survey found that 53 percent of consumers in Canada believe that private label products are just as good as brand name products.
+Also, more than half of Canadian consumers purchased more private labels than national brands when grocery shopping, signaling how money-saving actions are among their priorities in times of uncertainty and rising prices.

 This text provides general information.
 Statista assumes no